Shrink Wrap Packaging Reference Guide

 This article explains how shrink wrapping can save your business money in comparison to using corrugated packaging.
 The post breaks down the cost of shrink wrapping compared to corrugated packaging.

-A blog post we wrote last year titled primary packaging with shrink wrap explains the advantages of using shrink wrap as a primary packaging for a variety of products.
+A blog post we wrote last year titled primary packaging with shrink wrap explains the advantages of using shrink wrap as primary packaging for a variety of products.

 The Poly Pack Dairy division lists some advantages to shrink wrapping on this page.
 The page lists in detail how shrink wrapping can save money and reduce product loss.